-Ok, so we know asbestos is hazardous.
+Ok, so we know that asbestos is hazardous.
 And we understand that the COSHH regulations apply to substances hazardous to health.
-You would expect asbestos to be covered by the COSHH regulations, but it isn't, why not?
+You would expect asbestos to be covered by the COSHH regulations, but it isn't.

 5.—(1) Regulations 6 to 13 shall have effect with a view to protecting persons against a risk to their health, whether immediate or delayed, arising from exposure to substances hazardous to health except—

 - where and to the extent that the following Regulations apply, namely[...]